Get Early Bird access not just to Self today, but also to our future releases.

 Self can be used as a factor in multi-factor authentication, but because Self is proving more than that you have access to some keys it delivers more value to the organisation requesting authentication than just an app.
 Self can tell them that it's the specific person who should be being given access in real time.
 It can also add to that payload things like whether the person being authenticated has passed a KYC check and if they are the same person as the one who did the previous KYC check.
 Giving the organisation authentication with real value in real time.

-But this is just the start; Developers building apps integrating with the Self Network can define the fields they need to see in Self – so as more organisations join the Self Network, they will be able to attest to more and more facts that people want to verify.
+But this is just the start; Developers building apps integrating with the Self Network can define the fields they would like to see in Self – so as more organisations join the Self Network, they will be able to attest to more and more facts that people want to verify.
 Organisations like educational and professional development establishments verifying details of qualifications in Self; insurance companies can verify that you've got a current car insurance policy; proof of marketing permissions for GDPR and CCPA; access to a restricted research report; user managed credit ratings; even whether you've got a valid ticket to a gig.

 Self is free to join as an individual user for personal use and the core features will always be free to you in the future.

 Our business model is to charge the businesses using Self a small amount of money every time they ask to check a fact about you – such as your phone number, address, qualifications, passport number etc. – when you choose to connect with them using Self.
 They get certainty that the information you've shared is true, and you can be sure that your data isn't being used in ways you haven't explicitly agreed to.

 In the future we may release new features, which may carry a charge, but these will always be optional.